HOPE FOR THE HOMELANDS

 We are trying to save money by asking for local volunteers and providing them with free lunch and t-shirt for their services.
 We also send out requests for sponsorship.
 They are all recognized in the marketing plan and honored at the event.

 Each event will be carefully put together.
-A venue & date will be set months in advance.
+A venue & date will be set months in advance annually.
 An entire detailed itinerary will be created and once that is complete, we will schedule our speakers, performers, and vendors.
 An aggressive marketing plan will be executed, and a plan of action will be distributed.
-Currently, we intend on holding two events per year.
+Currently working towards holding two events per year.